 Summary of work plan

-The Macaronesian region, the area including the archipelagos of the Azores, Madeira, Canary Islands and Cape Verde, is a particularly appealing region for the exploitation of EO information.
-Due to its remote oceanic location, the available in-situ information is very limited, satellites being the main source of information on the oceanic and atmospheric processes taking place in the Macaronesian region.
+The Macaronesia region, the area in the North-east Atlantic extending to the Azores in the west, and south to the Madeira and the Canary Islands, near the African coast, and down to the Cape Verde archipelago, is a particularly appealing region for the exploitation of EO (Earth Observation) information.
+Due to its remote oceanic location, the available in-situ information is very limited, satellites being the main source of information on the oceanic and atmospheric processes taking place in the Macaronesia region and Cape Verde islands.
 The area is a rich biodiversity spot, harboring +10 UNESCO’s Biosphere Reserves and with +100 sites identified as key biodiversity areas, and the use of satellite information is of paramount importance to support policies for biodiversity protection.
 The integration of EO information with coastal and in-situ observations, and the analysis of time series, is crucial for change detection and to provide reliable information to decision makers in terms of natural and anthropogenic pressures.
 These islands experience fast ecological and climatic changes as a result of the volcanic and erosional processes typical of oceanic islands and are among the first and worst affected by climate change, particularly sea level change.

-This PhD will consist in the development of the concepts and tools leading to implementation of a Macaronesian region data cube and the development of user-targeted applications based on time series analysis.
+This PhD will consist in the development of the concepts and tools leading to implementation of a data cube for the North-East Atlantic and the development of user-targeted applications based on time series analysis.
 The data cube will be based on the Open Data Cube (ODC) software suite, a python-based collection of open source software supporting the deployment and operation of data cubes [Killough, 2018].
 The PhD student will develop procedures and tools for data ingestion and running of analytic processes.
 Research will be performed on the development and ingestion of Analysis Ready Data (ARD), focusing on Landsat imagery (from USGS) and Sentinel-2 data (from ESA) [Claverie et al, 2018; Frantz, 2009].
 The use of ARD imagery will enable the ingestion into the data cube of consistent (geometrically aligned and radiometrically comparable) EO information.
 In addition to the satellite imagery, further data sources will be considered.
 Procedures and tools will be developed for encoding other sources of data in the geospatial data cube such as socioeconomic information at local and regional levels, citizen-science observations, and model simulation results.
-The research work should make the best use and explore synergies of the AIR Centre’s EO Lab infrastructure and interaction with local stakeholders and potential users of the data will be pursued in order to gather user needs and translate them into functional and technical requirements for the data cube.
+Interaction with local stakeholders and potential users of the data will be pursued in order to gather user needs and translate them into functional and technical requirements for the data cube.
 Furthermore, tools facilitating the use of time series methods and AI-based approaches upon the data cube information will be developed in order to support future development of specific applications in the target area.